-Note: By writing this post, we are not recommending this drug.
-Some of our readers requested that we commission a post on it and we are providing a summary of the information available in the scientific literature, along with evidence-based natural alternatives.
+Disclaimer: By writing this post, we are not recommending this drug.
+Some of our readers requested that we commission a post on it and we are providing a summary of the information available in the scientific and clinical literature, along with a list of evidence-based natural alternatives.
 Please discuss your medications with your doctor.

 What Is Hydrochlorothiazide?

 Hydrochlorothiazide is a diuretic mainly used for high blood pressure and water retention.
 It belongs to the class of thiazide diuretics (or benzothiadiazines).
-Thiazide diuretics promote the flushing of sodium and water with urine by blocking sodium uptake in the kidneys [R, R, R+].
+Thiazide diuretics promote the flushing of sodium and water in urine by blocking sodium uptake in the kidneys [1, 2, 3].

-Hydrochlorothiazide is approved by the FDA for treating [R]:
+Hydrochlorothiazide is approved by the FDA for treating :

 - High blood pressure

-Additional uses, not approved by the FDA, include the following [R]:
+Although not approved by the FDA, doctors may prescribe hydrochlorothiazide for the following conditions :

 - Kidney stones